openxc/vi-firmware/docs/config/reference.rst

 * The ``ignore`` flag will not exclude a signal from the firmware, but it will not include it in the normal message processing pipeline.
-The most common use case is when you need to reference the bit field information for the signal from a custom handler.
+The most common use case is when you need to reference the bit field information for the signal from a custom decoder.
-* Finally, use the ``ignoreHandler`` for your signal's ``handler`` to both include it in the firmware and handle it during the normal message processing pipeline, but just silence its output.
-This is useful if you need to track the last known value for this signal for a calculation in a custom handler.
+* Finally, use the ``ignoreDecoder`` for your signal's ``decoder`` to both include it in the firmware and handle it during the normal message processing pipeline, but just silence its output.
+This is useful if you need to track the last known value for this signal for a calculation in a custom decoder.

 ``states``
   This is a mapping between the desired descriptive states (e.g. ``off``) and